erik-helleren/growing-SEs/src/teaching/3_teaching.md

 # Teaching

 Teaching is the art and science of fostering learning new concepts.
-Learning is done by your mentee, and involves understanding and praticing new concepts or skills.
+Learning is done by your student, and involves understanding and praticing new concepts or skills.
 Here I use the word "Pratice" both in the way that you would have a partice exercise in a text book, and where you have a professional pratices where you are iterating and improving on your craft.
 The key is improving.

 Just because a teacher teaches, doesn't mean that a student learns.